20€ in Rome challenge! Day 2

 Palazzo della Consulta

 Rome is undisputedly the nicest town to walk around don’t forget it has several churches in the city.

 Did you know that it has more than 200 churches and 19 basilicas?

-Afterwards heading to the shopping place where I was just doing window shopping of course, at least that makes my nerves back into its normal phase.
+Afterward heading to the shopping place where I was just doing window shopping, of course, at least that makes my nerves back into its normal phase.

-Last destination to visit is this place a highly guarded with an excentric side of the building.
+The last destination to visit is this place a highly guarded with an eccentric side of the building.
 The aura of its surrounding is pretty inexplicable, knowing that it is the Palace in the city.
-Strangely there wasnt tourist barging around.
+Strangely there wasn’t tourist barging around.

 (18 euros / 3days = 6 euros per day /2 persons = 3 euros).

 Restaurant : 15 euros for 2 = 7,5 euros/person coffee&bread 5 euros for 2 = 2,5/person.

 Total spending of the day is 13 euros/person.

 I’ll give you a quick recap what happened on that day.
 Ater the walkathon for about 10 kilometers, we were exhausted but in a positive way.